 A must have fall treat for me is a caramel apple.
 It is just another requirement that I have for it to be fall.
 I have to eat at least one caramel apple.
-Today I have a quick and easy recipe for you to make caramel apples plus my tips to make the perfect caramel apple.
+Today, I have a easy recipe for quick caramel apples.
+Plus, I have included my tips to make the perfect caramel apple.
 Over the years I have learned the proper way to make them.
 So learn from me instead of the way I learned, the hard way.

 Here are my tips: